kehantan/labbook/docs/cell_culture/maintain.rst

 Standard passaging (subculture)
 ===============================

-**Objective:** Maintain cells in incubator.

-* The general protocol for cell culture can be found in :footcite:t:`phelan2007techniques`.
+* The general protocol for cell culture can be found in :cite:`phelan2007techniques`.
-* Protocol for maintenance of Vero cells specifically can be found in :footcite:t:`ammerman2008growth`.
+* Protocol for maintenance of Vero cells specifically can be found in :cite:`ammerman2008growth`.

 **Materials**